DegateCommunity/Degate/README.md

 # Test projects

-You can find test projects in the 'etc' folder :
+You can find test projects in the 'etc' folder:
 - DECT,
 - Legic Prime.